Accenture/openathon-2019-angular/lab-05/README.md

 ### Knowing if the user is logged in

-To inform the user if is logged in we are going to change the toolbar to show the email (and an option to logout) when the user is logged in.
+To inform the user if it is logged in we are going to change the toolbar to show the email (and an option to logout) when the user is logged in.
 When the user is logged out, we will show the usual *Login* link.

 Logged out: